Toyota Aichi, Japan Travel Guide

 May & September

 Pleasant weather conditions.
 Fewer tourists at attractions, allowing for a relaxed experience.
-Mid-range prices for trips and lodging.
+Moderate prices for journeys and lodging.

 May has humidity.
-September holds risk of typhoon activity, which may disrupt travel.
+September holds risk of typhoon activity, that might disrupt travel.

 January-February & June-July